Code of Ethics and Respectful Behavior

 United Way of Southern Maine (UWSM) believes that every individual has a right to be treated respectfully.
 This right should never be compromised, no matter what the situation or the organizational needs of UWSM.

-VOLUNTEERS/STAFF HAVE A RIGHT TO:
+VOLUNTEERS and STAFF HAVE A RIGHT TO:

-• Be treated with respect and trusted as a colleague.
+• Be treated with respect and trusted as a colleague

 • Give and receive honest, constructive feedback.